 Below is the example of the Rotor class, which specifies the traversal function for the libpf application traversal.
 When overloading a traversal function, it is usually desirable to invoke the parent class function, in this case, pfDCS::app().
 It is not currently possible to overload libpf's intersection or culling traversals.
-See "Multiprocessing and libpf Objects" on page 669.
+See "Multiprocessing and libpf Objects" on page 897.

-Example 22-4 Overloading the libpf Application Traversal
+Example 26-4 Overloading the libpf Application Traversal

 '''

-int

-Rotor::app(pfTraverser trav)

-{

-if (enable)

-pfMatrix mat;

-double now = pfGetFrameTimeStamp();

-// use delta and renorm for large times

-prevAngle += (now - prevTime)360.0ffrequency;

-if (prevAngle > 360.0f)

-prevAngle -= 360.0f;

 mat.makeRot(prevAngle, axis[0], axis[1], axis[2]);

 setMat(mat);

 prevTime = now;

 }

 return pfDCS::app(trav);

 }

 int

-'''

-'''

 Rotor::needsApp(void)

 {

 return TRUE;

 }

 '''